rashidg/LendingStuff-project/bookkeeping/iteration-02.plan.md

  * use separate branch for each ticket
  	** avoid conflicts caused by multiple people working on the same branch but for different purpose ** makes code review easier, since each branch has a defined goal to achieve
- * each pull request should be reviewed by at least two members before merging ** allows getting different perspective, which are useful for catching errors and maintaining code readability
+ * each pull request should be reviewed by the team leader, and at least one other member ** allows getting different perspective, which are useful for catching errors and maintaining code readability

 ## Product